 Getting medical and dental care if you're an international student

-You should register at the Medical Centre and Dental Centre, although whether you are eligible for NHS dental treatment may depend on how long you are resident in the UK.
+You should register at the Medical Centre and Dental Centre, although you may not be able to have NHS dental treatment, depending on how long you are resident in the UK.

-You may need to pay some additional costs for healthcare.
+You may also need to pay some additional costs for healthcare.